Lake City woman honors son, husband for Memorial Day

 She said her son’s team was ambushed near Baghdad.
 Two of their gunners were wounded and airlifted to safety.
 They were later ambushed again.
 Stack, a medic, manned a mounted gun to provide cover for his team and was shot.

 “That was the kind of person Mike was,” Stack said.
-Now, the flags are also meant to honor her husband, Cecil Stack, who served as a helicopter pilot in Korea and Vietnam.
+Now, the flags are also meant to honor her husband, Cecil Stack, who served as a first sergeant in Korea and Vietnam.
 He died last year of heart disease.

 “He was in aviation- helicopters, and both times, he was exposed many times to agent orange,” Stack said.
 She said she finds the flags soothing and hopes they will remind others of the importance of this holiday.